 Stay Firm in Your House Rules

 Staying firm in the house rules you set can be difficult.
-If you need advice, consider a consultation to help you understand your options when dealing with your ex.
+If you need advice, consider a coaching session to help you understand your options when dealing with your ex.